 While we looked at how to cut diamond ring prices to the bare bone using Amazon.com earlier in the week, there are many other options available to people who don’t want to take part in the crazy world of paying large amounts of money for a really hard rock.
 Money isn’t the only consideration here.
 I know several individuals who preferred certain “alternative” engagement rings due to the fact it is often difficult to know for sure that your ring is not a blood diamond from a war-torn part of Africa.
 Others prefer engagement rings that are more sustainability-conscious.
 As I said in the last article, I don’t think anyone is qualified to tell you which is the best engagement ring for you personally.
 The only thing I’m 100% sure about is that you shouldn’t buy a certain ring because you feel pressure from the rest of society (and this includes the ridiculously random 2-3 month rule of thumb that De Beers has so cleverly thrown out there).

 In my research (a much better term than “clicking around the internet for a couple of hours”) I was shocked at how much controversy, propaganda and venomous accusations that surrounded the diamond alternative industry.
 Claims and counterclaims that certain rocks were not qualified to be called diamonds while others were, and still others were just like diamonds yet clearly not diamonds to other people who looked at them.
 I guess I can’t be too surprised considering all the excess money just floating around within the industry and crazy profit margins that are out there.
-I definitely recommend starting your research on Amazon for any of these alternatives to the traditional diamond ring option and then comparison shop from that baseline.
+I definitely recommend starting your research on Amazon or sites like Front Jewelers for any of these alternatives to the traditional diamond ring option and then comparison shop from that baseline.

 I’ve always been told that most women want to be treated like a princess.
 Well Kate Middleton officially wears a sapphire engagement ring, so I guess being a princess actually doesn’t include diamonds at all ;).
 In fact, from what I read, it is actually quite common within the royal family to opt for gem stones as opposed to diamonds.
 Aside from the obvious price and morality reasons, I think semi-precious gemstones have a lot to offer from a uniqueness point of view.
 With emeralds, rubies and other brilliant options to choose from your ring can truly stand out as opposed to merely comparing sizes with everyone around you.
 One thing to keep in mind when looking at this alternative engagement purchase is that any stone with a hardness rating of under 8 on the 10 scale (10 being a diamond) is not recommended for daily use.